VDavoodnia/vandaddavoodnia.github.io/_pages/index.md

 I published several papers and gained valuable experience in signal processing, data science, and statistics.

 <p class="about-me-job">
-I am actively seeking opportunities in the industrial, research, and development sectors, particularly in roles that allow me to apply my expertise on Artificial Intelligence.
+I am actively seeking opportunities in the industrial research and development sectors, particularly in roles that allow me to apply my expertise on Artificial Intelligence.
 I am open to discussing potential roles that align with my skills and interests, such as research, data science, or AI engineering positions.